SPAN 2102 - Spanish IIB

 - Assessment must maintain academic standards.

-Assessment Related RequirementsIt is a requirement of the course that students attend all SPANISH IIB lectures and tutorials.
+Assessment Related RequirementsIt is a requirement of the course that students attend all SPANISH IIB seminars and workshops.
 Exemption from attendance may be given by the course coordinator only for medical reasons or for documented cases of personal hardship.
-If students fail to attend 3 language classes without providing a satisfactory explanation (on medical or compassionate grounds), they will be asked to provide evidence justifying why they should not be excluded from the course.
+If students fail to attend 2 language classes without providing a satisfactory explanation (on medical or compassionate grounds), they will be asked to provide evidence justifying why they should not be excluded from the course.
 In all cases, the onus is on the student to contact their tutor or the course coordinator, preferably in advance, to explain their absence.
 If this is not done, it will be assumed that the student concerned is no longer in the course.
 Students must comply with a minimum 75% attendance through the semester.
 Those who fail this attendance requirement will receive a grade of FNS (Fail No Submission).

 Students must complete/submit all assessment tasks in order to pass this course.